dfreerksen/dfreerksen.github.com/_posts/2015-03-10-use-the-cli-to-find-monitor-serial-number.md

 $ system_profiler SPDisplaysDataType | grep "Display Serial"
 ```

-This works on all external monitors, not just Apple monitors.
+This should work on all external monitors, not just Apple monitors.